 - 4) Face Masks.
-All individuals, businesses and employers must follow the requirements of this Order. - a) The requirements and recommendations for the use of face masks are aligned with February 28, 2022 Guidance issued by the State Public Health Officer.
-This Order and the State Public Health Officer strongly recommend that all persons, regardless of vaccination status, continue to wear face masks indoors to prevent transmission to: - i) Persons with a higher risk of infection (e.g., unvaccinated or immunocompromised persons), - ii) Persons with prolonged, cumulative exposures (e.g., workers), or - iii) Persons whose vaccination status is unknown.
+All individuals, businesses and employers must follow the requirements of this Order. - a) This Order and the State Public Health Officer strongly recommend that all persons, regardless of vaccination status, continue to wear face masks indoors to prevent transmission to: - i) Persons with a higher risk of infection (e.g., unvaccinated or immunocompromised persons), - ii) Persons with prolonged, cumulative exposures (e.g., workers), or - iii) Persons whose vaccination status is unknown.